 Tool # 16: Google Marketing Platform

-This easy to use platform can be used for small and big enterprises.
+This easy to use the platform can be used for small and big enterprises.
 Free tools and advanced analytical tools can be used for intuitive testing of the app or website and its analysis. if you want to know more about ecommerce marketing platforms and ecommerce tools you can check these additional resources section of this article.

 Tool # 17: Drift